 Brand Signals function as memory triggers: any tangible cue (sight, sound, touch, taste, smell, action or ritual) that directly equates to a brand.
 Through associative learning, these multi-sensory signals supply the stimulus necessary to evoke an innate response.
 This provides the tangibility necessary for people to equate a brand’s identity to its given meaning.

-Brand signals leverage the neurological systems that the brain uses to acquire, store and recall meaning.
-Just as goods are carried by hand, truck, plane, boat or rail, brand signals carry and convey a given message.
+Brand signals leverage the neurological systems that the brain uses to acquire, store, and recall meaning.
+Just as goods are carried by hand, truck, plane, boat, or rail, a brand signal is delivery mechanisms for a given message.
 By optimizing that delivery system, we optimize what people think about when they think about the brand and how quickly that image comes to mind.

 Brand Signals identify and differentiate the brand on two levels.
 Categorically, these signals speak intuitively to consumers regarding the type of brand (price, quality, country of origin…).
 Specifically, they contain learned meaning that directly equates to the brand allowing consumers to identify one brand from another via name, logo, packaging and so forth.

 Brand Signals work individually and collectively.
 Individually, they convey direct meaning.
-Collectively they form the brand experience.
+Collectively they imply a level of quality or experience.
 As a given signal becomes outdated or out of step with the business strategy or brand position it can be shelved, replaced or updated.
 This allows the brand to evolve with consumers by adapting to changing market conditions while maintaining the brand aesthetic.

 Brand Signals create an engaging brand experience that informs, motivates and inspires audiences, both internal and external.
 This is central to our approach; drive the core essence of who you are by expressing complex issues with simple signals.
 We call this Simplexity, you’ll call it success.